oehf/ipf/modules/hl7/src/site/markdown/hl7v2dsl.md

 ### How it works

-The ´ipf-modules-hl7` library is basically a [Groovy extension module] that adds the required methods to the [HAPI] model classes.
+The `ipf-modules-hl7` library is basically a [Groovy extension module] that adds the required methods to the [HAPI] model classes.
 These methods are used "under the hood" by the actual DSL.

 **Note**:
 IPF 2.x used a dedicated `ipf-modules-hl7dsl` library and achieved the same goal by using adapters wrapped around the [HAPI] model classes.
-With IPF 3, this library and all wrappers have been deprecated, and we strongly recommend to migrate your applications.
+With IPF 3.0, this library and all wrappers have been deprecated, and we strongly recommend to migrate your applications.
+With IPF 3.4, the library has finally been removed.

 ### Accessing HL7 messages